 In Maryland, a growing grassroots movement has kept fracking at bay — for now.
 In the 2015 Maryland General Assembly, CCAN worked with over 100 groups in the Don’t Frack Maryland Coalition to put a 2.5 year moratorium on fracking.
 Thanks to thousands of email and calls, lobby, meetings, actions and more, Governor Larry Hogan let HB 449 become law on May 29th, 2015.
 This bill puts a hold on drilling in Maryland until October 2017.

 But the gas industry is already maneuvering to put fracking on the fast-track as soon as the moratorium lifts.
-Our mission now is to build an even more powerful grassroots movement to pass a permanent, statewide ban on fracking before the moratorium lifts.
+Our mission now is to build an even more powerful grassroots movement to put a permanent, statewide ban on fracking by October 2017.

-Join the movement to ban fracking in Maryland: Email Brooke at firstname.lastname@example.org to volunteer.
+Join the movement to ban fracking in Maryland: Email Brooke Harper at email@example.com to volunteer.

 The Fracking Threat in Maryland

 The science shows that fracking threatens the air we breathe and the water we drink, while also worsening climate change.

 Maryland’s Garrett and Allegany Counties sit atop the Marcellus Shale gas basin and are on the front lines of potential fracking in the state.
 But the threat is statewide.
 Across Maryland, five different gas basins stretch underneath our communities and could potentially be fracked by the gas industry.
 For instance, the Taylorsville gas basin stretches under one-third of Prince George’s County.
 A Texas-based company has already leased land to frack for gas in the Virginia portion of this same basin.